quarkiverse/quarkus-arthas/README.md

 ## Purpose

-This Quarkus extension integrates [Arthas](https://github.com/alibaba/arthas) Quarkus Dev Mode thus allowing users to deeply probe their application using Arthas.
+This Quarkus extension integrates [Arthas](https://github.com/alibaba/arthas) into Quarkus Dev Mode thus allowing users to deeply probe their application using Arthas.

 ---